DxNext/2016-Oct-L2/AppService/Labs/Functions/README.md

 }
 ```

 The function is triggered by any file uploaded to the blob container.
 The default input parameter type of the function is string, but I will be using _ICloudBlob_, as I want to read the image as a stream and I want to get the image file name and URI.
-As you can see, Azure Functions binding provides a very rich experience.
+As you can see, Azure Functions bindings provide a very rich experience.

 To perform the OCR on a given image, I am going to use using [Microsoft Cognitive Services](https://www.microsoft.com/en-us/microsoftservices/) , also known as Project Oxford.
-I could use any 3

-rd party tool, bring a dll that implements the algorithm, or write my own.
+I could use any 3rd party tool, bring a dll that implements the algorithm, or write my own.
 However, leveraging other services as much as possible is a core tenant of Serverless architecture.
 If you don’t have a Cognitive Services account, sign up for free at [https://www.microsoft.com/cognitive-services](https://www.microsoft.com/cognitive-services)

 Using the Cognitive Services is very easy, it comes down to two lines of code: